HomePropertiesRentalsGuides to FranceRegionsServicesForumsVersion FrançaiseNews

 7.4.
 Breach of Planning Consent in France

-If the planning consent is granted on a proper basis, but there is a later breach of this consent, then there are both civil and criminal sanctions that can be applied.
+If the planning consent is granted on a legal and proper basis but there is a later breach of this consent there are both civil and criminal sanctions that can be applied.

-In both cases there are time limits on the right to bring the case before the court.
+As usual there are time limits on the right to bring the case before the courts.

-In the case of a civil action, where the project received planning consent or a works declaration, the right is time limited from completion of the unauthorised works.
-The time limit varies according to the nature of the offence.
+In the case of a civil action, where the project received planning consent or a works declaration, the right is time limited from completion of the unauthorised works, which may be as little as six months for works that have been completed.

 Next: Works Declaration